best-hvac-books-reviews-from-amazon

 What is HVAC?

-HVAC is an acronym for Heating Ventilating and Air Conditioning.
-In an HVAC system, the environmental conditions within a home or are office controlled.
+HVAC is an acronym for Heating, Ventilating, and Air Conditioning.
+In an HVAC system, the environmental conditions within a home or office are controlled.
 This is the cooling and heating of the environment.
-Sometimes you will see HVAC/R used and the “R” stands for refrigeration.
+Sometimes you will see HVAC/R used, and the “R” stands for refrigeration.

 what-is-hvac 1